 For example in the London Holy Week is not celebrated on Holy Thursday, but instead they have Easter Monday, a tradition that is not in force in our country.
 Both Good Friday and Easter Monday are working holidays in the city.

-There are endless activities during that week and the most outstanding is the representation of the Passion of Christ in Trafalgar Square.
-Every Good Friday there is an outdoor performance in which actors and volunteers represent the arrest, trial and crucifixion of Jesus Christ.
+There are endless activities during that week and the most prominent is the representation of the Passion of Christ in Trafalgar Square.
+Every Good Friday there is an outdoor performance in which actors and volunteers act out the arrest, trial and crucifixion of Jesus Christ.
 It is a free show that lasts half an hour and is repeated twice at 12:00 and 15:15.

 It is very typical in London to give chocolate eggs during Easter, so London bakeries sell chocolate eggs in a thousand different shapes and decorations.
-In Spain we do not have this tradition so deeply rooted so discover and enjoy it in London is a highly recommended experience.
+In Spain we do not have this tradition so deeply rooted, so discovering and enjoying it in London is a highly recommended experience.

-Is there anything more British than having five o'clock tea?
-Surely not.
-If you want to become a Londoner, tea with pastries and cakes is a must if you travel to London.
+Is there anything more British than drinking tea at five o'clock?
+Probably not.
+If you want to become a Londoner, tasting tea with its pastries and cakes is a must if you travel to London.
 April is a special month for it.
 With the arrival of spring the typical tea rooms move to the terraces and it is a luxury to savor the tradition with the good weather accompanying.
-In London there are endless places to have tea, but I share with you some of the most emblematic:
+In London there are endless places to have tea, but I share with you some of the most emblematic ones:

 One of the institutions par excellence when it comes to five o'clocktea.
 Such is its fame that you have to book weeks in advance and there are daily shifts at 11:30, 13:30, 15:30, 17:30 and 19:30.
 You can choose between tasting tea and sweets in their elegant lounge or on their spectacular terrace.
 I warn you, however, that the Ritz London is not exactly cheap, about 75 pounds per person which in exchange are more than 80 euros, and that it is required to be well dressed.